The Parable of the Talents

 •Are you grateful for the opportunities to serve?
 Or like the one talent servant- making excuses and hiding out?

-•Thank Him for all the blessings He has given you- sit down and make a list.
+•Thank Him for all the blessings He has given you; sit down and make a list.
 Your community, education, church, Christian radio and internet options for worship, praise, and instruction, friends, jobs, health, daily living needs, comfort, forgiveness, Jesus, hope, 5 senses, salvation- the list is endless!

 •Then tell Him how grateful you are for all He has given.
-Turn your appreciation into serving and producing spiritual fruit in your own life and for others.
-Trust in all God’s promises to give you the strength, joy, and love to go out and invest in His Kingdom here on earth!
+Turn your appreciation into serving and producing the fruit of the Spirit in your own life and for others.

 Blessings,